incoresemi/river_core/docs/source/introduction.rst

 correct.
 It does not mean that the processor is bug-free.

-To fill this gap to a certain extent, there have been a few open source random program generators like `AAPG <>`_, `RISC-V Torture <>`_, and `Microtesk <>`_.
+To fill this gap to a certain extent, there have been a few open source random program generators like `AAPG <https://gitlab.com/shaktiproject/tools/aapg>`_, `RISC-V Torture <https://github.com/ucb-bar/riscv-torture>`_, and `Microtesk <http://www.microtesk.org/>`_.
 AAPG is a python based pseudo-random assembly program generator which large number of configurable knobs which are controlled by YAML file.
-Torture and Microtesk on the other have java-based backend to generate random assembly programs.
-Now the challenge in using all of these generators is that each produces its own artifacts: linker scripts, header files, libraries, etc. and thus each generator would require its own minimal environment to run the tests on the RISC-V target. **A framework to encapsulate each of these generators into a standardized plugin/API which provides a common output interface of files, compile commands, environments, etc. which can be easily consumed by a target to run these tests would be a great asset for any designer to enable early verification**
+Torture on the other have java-based backend to generate random assembly programs.
+MicroTESK provides a Ruby-based language to express test scenarios, or so-called templates.
+Now the challenge in using all of these generators is that each requires its own environment to configure and produces its own artifacts: linker scripts, header files, libraries, etc. Therefore,  each generator would require its own minimal environment to run the tests on the RISC-V target. **A framework to encapsulate each of these generators into a standardized plugin/API which provides a common output interface of files, compile commands, environments, etc. which can be easily consumed by a target to run these tests would be a great asset for any designer to enable early verification**

-RVI has recently adopted the `RISC-V SAIL <>`_ formal model as the golden model of the specifications.
+RVI has recently adopted the `RISC-V SAIL <https://github.com/rems-project/sail-riscv>`_ formal model as the golden model of the specifications.
 However, SAIL will require a little more feature update to enable it to act as a reference model for verification.
 The primary blocking feature has been the DSL in which SAIL is written which making it less approachable to hack/modify.
-In view of this, the community has also adopted `Spike <>`_ as a pseudo golden model owing to its simple implementation and an active contribution community.
+In view of this, the community has also adopted `Spike <https://github.com/riscv/riscv-isa-sim>`_ as a pseudo golden model owing to its simple implementation and an active contribution community.
 One of the common practices of using these models as a reference model in verification has been to generate and compare the execution